- Black snakeroot

 For Healthcare Professionals

-Obtained from root of the plant, black cohosh is used as a dietary supplement to relieve the symptoms of menopause and dysmenorrhea.
-Black cohosh has antiosteoporotic effects (8) and enhances bone formation (9).
-Clinical studies have shown that black cohosh alone (1) (2) (3) or in combination with other herbs (4), (5) is effective in the treatment of menopausal symptoms, but data are conflicting (6) (31) (32) (36) (45).
-Conclusions of a meta analysis indicate insufficient evidence to support use of black cohosh for menopausal symptoms (40).
+Obtained from root of the plant, black cohosh is used as a dietary supplement to relieve symptoms of menopause and dysmenorrhea.
+It has antiosteoporotic effects (8) and enhances bone formation (9).
+Clinical studies indicate that black cohosh by itself, (1) (2) (3) or in combination with other herbs (4), (5) is effective in the treatment of menopausal symptoms, but data are conflicting (6) (31) (32) (36) (45).
+Conclusions of a meta analysis indicate insufficient evidence to support use for menopausal symptoms (40).

-Black cohosh has also been investigated for anticancer effects.
-In vitro studies indicate that it decreases prostate cancer cell proliferation (14) and induces an apoptotic response in liver cells (21).
+Black cohosh has also been evaluated for potential anticancer effects.
+Preclinical findings indicate that it decreases prostate cancer cell proliferation (14) and induces an apoptotic response in liver cells (21).
 However, it also increased the incidence of metastatic disease in mice (16).
 Whether it has similar effects in breast cancer patients is not clear, although a retrospective observational study of breast cancer patients found that black cohosh enhanced disease-free survival (15).